Justin Turner: Baltimore Orioles

-On December 9, 2008, during the Winter Meetings, Turner was traded along with utility player Ryan Freel and infielder Brandon Waring to the Baltimore Orioles, in return for catcher Ramón Hernández.
+On December 9, 2008, during the Winter Meetings, Turner was traded, along with utility player Ryan Freel and infielder Brandon Waring to the Baltimore Orioles, in return for catcher Ramón Hernández.
 He was invited to spring training as a non-roster invitee; upon its conclusion, he was assigned to Triple-A Norfolk for the 2009 season.
 Playing mostly second and third base, he finished the year with a .300 average and a .749 OPS.

 The Orioles purchased Turner's contract on September 8, 2009.
 He made his major league debut that day at Fenway Park, pinch hitting for Melvin Mora and finishing the game at third base.
-Three days later, he got his first major league hit at Yankee Stadium, a single to center field off Michael Dunn.
-He finished the season 3–18, having appeared in 12 games, three of them starts (all at third base).
+Turner got his first major league hit at Yankee Stadium, a single to center field off Michael Dunn.
+He finished the season batting 3-for-18, having appeared in 12 games, with three starts at third base.

-Turner was invited to spring training as a member of the 40-man roster, but was demoted to Norfolk at the end of camp.
+Turner was invited to spring training as a member of the 40-man roster but was demoted to Norfolk at the end of camp.
 However, on April 12, 2010, the Orioles placed starting second baseman Brian Roberts on the 15-day injured list and recalled Turner from Norfolk.
 On May 21, 2010, Turner was designated for assignment by the Baltimore Orioles.
-In 17 games with the Orioles, he hit .111 (3 hits in 27 at-bats).
+In 17 games with the Orioles, he hit .111 (three hits in 27 at-bats).

 New York Mets

 On May 25, 2010, Turner was claimed off waivers from the Orioles by the New York Mets and optioned to Triple-A Buffalo.
 On June 16, Turner was called up to the Mets, with Nick Evans being sent down to Buffalo.
+He had one hit in eight at bats with the Mets.

 After designating Brad Emaus for assignment on April 19, 2011, the Mets called Turner back up.
 He hit his first major league home run against the Houston Astros on May 15, 2011, off Aneury Rodriguez.
-A three-run home run, it capped off a 5-RBI day for Turner.
-On May 21, in a Subway Series game at Yankee Stadium, Turner collected an RBI in his 7th consecutive game, setting a Mets rookie record for most consecutive games with an RBI.
+A three-run home run, it capped off a five-RBI day for Turner.
+On May 21, in a Subway Series game at Yankee Stadium, Turner collected an RBI in his seventh consecutive game, setting a Mets rookie record for most consecutive games with an RBI.
 With this record and other impressive stats, Turner was named the NL Rookie of the Month for May 2011.
 He was the first Met to win the award since its creation in 2001.

-In 2012, the Mets converted him to an all-around utility infielder but on May 6, 2012, when shortstop Ruben Tejada went on the injured list Turner began platooning at shortstop with Jordany Valdespin until Tejada returned.
+In 2012, the Mets converted him to an all-around utility infielder but on May 6, 2012, when shortstop Ruben Tejada went on the injured list, Turner began platooning at shortstop with Jordany Valdespin until Tejada returned.

 After the 2013 season, Turner was non-tendered by the Mets, making him a free agent.
-In 301 games with the Mets over four seasons, he hit .265.
+In 301 games with the Mets over four seasons, he hit .265/.326/370.